Exploring Higgs-Photon Production at the LHC: Validity of EFT and interpretation of the results

-We show (in right panel of Fig.~\ref{fig:MSSM},) the allowed (pink coloured) region in $(\frac{X_{t}}{m_{\tilde{t}}}, m_{\tilde{t}})$ plane from our analysis for $\tan \beta = 20$.
-However, the entire pink region is not allowed from the consideration of Higgs mass\footnote{To have the lightest CP-even Higgs boson in the MSSM to be identified with the 125 GeV scalar discovered at the LHC, one requires large stop masses and large stop mixing.}.
-One can easily see that the Higgs mass allowed region (with $m_h \in (122,\,128)~\textnormal{GeV}$) runs almost parallel to $m_{\tilde{t}}$ axis implying a loose constraint on $m_{\tilde{t}}$ resulting from our analysis.
-When the stop mixing parameter $X_t=0$, the stop mass $m_{\tilde{t}}\sim \mathcal{O}(500)$ GeV.
+We show (in right panel of Fig.~\ref{fig:MSSM}) the allowed region in $(\frac{X_{t}}{m_{\tilde{t}}}, m_{\tilde{t}})$ plane : shaded in pink from our analysis of $q \bar{q} \to h \gamma$ and the region shaded in purple corresponds to $2$-$\sigma$ allowed constraints from the measurements of $S$ parameter~\cite{Henning:2014gca}.
+We additionally present the deviation (with respect to the SM) to $h \to \gamma \gamma$ width (Eqn.~\ref{mssm_eft_loop}) arising from $C_{HB}, C_{HW}$ and $C_{HWB}$.
+The brown curve represents such a deviation at $2 \sigma$ level.
+However, the entire of pink and purple region is not allowed from the consideration of Higgs mass\footnote{To have the lightest CP-even Higgs boson in the MSSM to be identified with the 125 GeV scalar discovered at the LHC, one requires large stop masses and large stop mixing.}.
+One can easily see that the green shaded region with $m_h \in (122,\,128)~\textnormal{GeV}$ runs almost parallel to $m_{\tilde{t}}$ axis implying a loose constraint on $m_{\tilde{t}}$ resulting from our analysis.
+So, the green region which is the overlap of all three aforementioned regions allowed by different considerations is of interest.
+When the stop mixing parameter $X_t=0$, the stop mass $m_{\tilde{t}}\sim \mathcal{O}(400)$ GeV.
 Limits on stop masses extend upto 1 TeV for large stop mixings.
 These limits also depend on the values of lightest neutralino masses, vanishing entirely for $m_{\tilde{\chi}_1^0} \le 400~\rm GeV$~\cite{ATLAS:2021twp}.
 Thus, these Wilson coefficient constraints, generated at one-loop level provide complementary information to those from direct searches for gluinos and squarks production.
-However, a global SMEFT fit of data resulting from top production, Higgs production and decay along with di-boson production at the LHC resulted into tighter constraint on stop parameters as discussed in Ref.~\cite{Ellisglobalfit2021}.
+Also, a global SMEFT fit of data resulting from top production, Higgs production and decay along with di-boson production at the LHC resulted into tighter constraint on stop parameters as discussed in Ref.~\cite{Ellisglobalfit2021}.

 Future lepton colliders also provide a viable prospect of precise and model independent measurement of Higgs and photon production.
 Predictions for the model independent parameters would not only allow to test the $h\gamma$ interactions but also will be helpful to distinguish the production of a possible new scalar in association with a photon.
 A study including $h \gamma$ production at the lepton colliders and taking into account the additional Higgs decay modes such as $h \to WW^*, h \to \tau^+ \tau^-$ will be reported in a follow-up study.
 The production of Higgs and photon followed by the Higgs decays into diphoton would lead to a distinctive $3 \gamma$ peak, that would provide more precise limits on the couplings and masses of the UV dynamics.